the-gigi/delinkcious/svc/user_service/README.md

 # User Service

 The user microservice.
 It uses a multi-stage [Dockerfile](Dockerfile) to generate a lean and mean image from SCRATCH that just includes the Go binary.
-The system has a CI/CD pipeline, but you also
+The system has a CI/CD pipeline, but you can also build and deploy it yourself.

 ## Build Docker image